khakhalin/carsharing101/02_relocations.md

 > [!TIP]
 > For a given operating area, and a given number of cars in the city, there is an optimal number of relocations to perform per day, and you can assess this number with modeling; both for optimization and budgeting / contracting purposes.

+🔥This is just a simplified model, but once you have a model of your city (more on this later), you can do exactly this, and optimize either the average volume, or criteria for relocations, to maximize CM2.
+Also helps to sign better contracts, as you know the volumes in advance.

 # 2.5 Fleet size planning